angmas/my-note-client/README.md

 [![General Assembly Logo](https://camo.githubusercontent.com/1a91b05b8f4d44b5bbfb83abac2b0996d8e26c92/687474703a2f2f692e696d6775722e636f6d2f6b6538555354712e706e67)](https://generalassemb.ly/education/web-development-immersive)

-# My Note Client
+# My Note

-My Note Client is a note collection applicaton.
+My Note is a note collection applicaton.
 Once a user signs up and they are presented with a button to add a new note and a list of their existing notes (if they have any).
 The user is able to edit and delete their notes by clicking on the buttons to the left of the note title.